Tribal Tourism Montana

 - Native American Made in Montana – For producers of products for sale, Native American Made in Montana is a free program in which members receive the ability to use a branded label and a website listing.
 Members may be eligible to apply for a sponsorship to exhibit at the annual Made in Montana Tradeshow for Food and Gifts.

-- Certified Interpretive Guide – Workshops developed by the National Association for Interpretation may be scheduled at locations across the state.
+- Certified Interpretive Guide/Host – Workshops developed by the National Association for Interpretation may be scheduled at locations across the state.

 - Governor’s Conference on Tourism and Recreation – The premier event for Montana’s tourism and recreation industry.
 There is a fee to attend; however, scholarships may be available.